aspose-pub/Aspose.PUB-API-References/english/net/aspose.pub/paragraphstyle/unorderedlistchar/_index.md

 ---
 title: UnorderedListChar
-second_title: Aspose.Font for .NET API Reference
+second_title: Aspose.PUB for .NET API Reference
 description: Character for unordered list in paragraph if paragraph is an unordered list
 type: docs
 weight: 130